R-Torrent/42Barcelona-Projects/42-cursus/common-core-rank01/Born2beroot/README.md

 **APPArmor** profiles live in `/etc/apparmor.d/`.

 #### B.5.b Simple setup

-Launch the clone VM, use the passphrase to decrypt the LVM partitions, and follow with a non-administrator account to login into the machine, `rtorrent` (§).
-The password should respect the restrictions imposed by the document.

 The lack of a graphic envirornment should be obvious, but it can be verified with
 > echo $DESKTOP_SESSION